mosrahmani/LS-Front-Challenge/README.md

 **Completion Deadline**

-The applicant must submit the project within 1 day from the time the challenge is sent.
-If additional time is needed, a request for coordination should be made.
+You should submit the project within 1 day from the time the challenge is sent.
+If you need more time, please request an extension.

 **Project Submission**

-The applicant can submit the project as a Git repository on GitHub or GitLab.\
+You can submit the project as a Git repository on GitHub or GitLab..\
 \
 **Links**